 Dr. Sonnier is the recipient of the Hulick Serving Spirit Fellowship Award for her commitment to individuals with disabilities across the life course, the Rotary Club’s Extraordinary Woman “Rising Star” Award, a New Orleans City Business 2020 Women of the Year honoree, a 2020 Leadership Louisiana participant, and was named one of 16 Women Paving the Way for Louisiana’s Future by Blue Cross Blue Shield of Louisiana in 2021.
 Dr. Sonnier received a Doctor of Philosophy in human development from Virginia Tech, a Master of Education in early childhood intervention and family support services from the University of North Carolina at Chapel Hill, and a Bachelor of Science in special education with an emphasis in early childhood intervention from the University of Southern Mississippi.

-Jessica is a graduate of Chapman University, Dale E. Fowler School of Law where she was appointed to the Honor Council, was an administrative law research assistant, and was a member of the Tax Law Society and Public Interest Law Foundation.
-Starns obtained her Bachelor of Arts degree from Tulane University with a double major in sociology and mass communications.
+Jessica is obtained her Juris Doctorate from Chapman University, Dale E. Fowler School of Law where she was appointed to the Honor Council, was a research assistant in the area of administrative law and was a member of the Tax Law Society and Public Interest Law Foundation.
+She obtained her Bachelor of Arts degree from Tulane University with a double major in sociology and mass communications.
+Jessica resides in Baton Rouge, Louisiana with her husband Brian, a firefighter, and their son Dax.

 Traci Thompson has over 16 years of experience working in the health care industry.
 Based in Baton Rouge, Traci is the System Director of Advocacy and Public Policy for CHRISTUS Health, an international Catholic, not-for-profit health system comprised of almost 350 services and facilities, including more than 60 hospitals and long-term care facilities, 175 clinics and outpatient centers and dozens of other health ministries and ventures.
 In her role, she works to develop and implement a strategic, comprehensive effort to advance CHRISTUS Health’s state and federal policy and advocacy priorities, with an emphasis on the Louisiana region.